-Background
+1 Background

-- 1.1 The Council is required to prepare a Statement of Accounts for each financial year.
+1.1 The Council is required to prepare a Statement of Accounts for each financial year.
 The accounts must be prepared in accordance with statutory timelines and accounting practices.
-Since 2010/11 those accounting practices have been based on International Financial Reporting Standards (IFRS) which attempt to facilitate the production of accounts in a standardised and consistent format across the public and private sectors giving greater transparency for stakeholders. - 1.2 These accounting practices are set out in the Chartered Institute of Public Finance and Accountancy (CIPFA) 2019/20 Code of Practice on Local Authority Accounting in the UK and any additional CIPFA guidance such as the year end Final Accounts Bulletins.
-Members of the Overview and Scrutiny Performance and Value for Money Select Committee can be assured that the accounts were prepared so that all the requirements of the Code have been complied with. - 1.3 For 2019/20 the requirements and timeline for the approval of a Local Authority's Statement of Accounts as set out in the Accounts and Audit Regulations 2015 have been revised.
+Since 2010/11 those accounting practices have been based on International Financial Reporting Standards (IFRS) which attempt to facilitate the production of accounts in a standardised and consistent format across the public and private sectors giving greater transparency for stakeholders.

+- 1.2 These accounting practices are set out in the Chartered Institute of Public Finance and Accountancy (CIPFA) 2019/20 Code of Practice on Local Authority Accounting in the UK and any additional CIPFA guidance such as the year end Final Accounts Bulletins.
+Members can be assured that the accounts were prepared so that all the requirements of the Code have been complied with. - 1.3 For 2019/20 the requirements and timeline for the approval of a Local Authority's Statement of Accounts as set out in the Accounts and Audit Regulations 2015 were revised.
 It was recognised by the Government that the COVID-19 pandemic would have an impact on the ability of Councils to comply with the statutory deadlines.
 Therefore, after consultation with key stakeholders, the Ministry of Housing, Communities and Local Government (MHCLG) introduced the Accounts and Audit (Coronavirus) (Amendment) Regulations 2020 which have amended the Accounts and Audit Regulations 2015.
-The regulations implementing these measures were laid on 7 April and are came into force on 30 April 2020. - 1.4 The impact on deadlines and timescales is as follows: - the publication date for final, audited, accounts has moved from 31 July for Category 1 Authorities and 30 September for Category 2 Authorities to 30 November 2020 for all Local Authority bodies (Oldham Council is a Category 1 body). - To give Local Authorities more flexibility, the requirement for the public inspection period to include the first 10 working days of June (for Category 1 Authorities) and July (for Category 2 Authorities) has been removed.
-Instead Local Authorities must commence the public inspection period on or before the first working day of September 2020. - 1.5 This means that draft accounts must be approved by 31 August 2020 at the latest or may be approved earlier, wherever possible. - 1.6 For this year 2019/20, Authorities must publish the dates of their public inspection period, providing a public notice on their websites when the public inspection period would usually commence, explaining why they are departing from normal practice for 2020.
-The Council published such a notice. - 1.7 The legislation requires that following the conclusion of a 30 day period of public inspection the Council must submit the Statement of Accounts for consideration and approval to Committee or by Members meeting as a whole.
-For Oldham, the body designated to receive the accounts is the Audit Committee.
+The regulations implementing these measures were laid on 7 April and are came into force on 30 April 2020. - 1.4 The impact on deadlines and timescales was as follows: - the publication date for final, audited, accounts moved from 31 July for Category 1 Authorities and 30 September for Category 2 Authorities to 30 November 2020 for all Local Authority bodies (Oldham Council is a Category 1 body). - To give Local Authorities more flexibility, the requirement for the public inspection period to include the first 10 working days of June (for Category 1 Authorities) and July (for Category 2 Authorities) was removed.
+Instead Local Authorities had to commence the public inspection period on or before the first working day of September 2020. - 1.5 This meant that draft accounts had to be approved by 31 August 2020 at the latest or earlier, wherever possible. - 1.6 For 2019/20, Authorities had to publish the dates of their public inspection period, providing a public notice on their websites when the public inspection period would usually commence, explaining why there was a departure from normal practice for 2020.
+The Council published such a notice. - 1.7 The legislation requires that following the conclusion of a 30-day period of public inspection the Council had to submit the Statement of Accounts for consideration and approval to Committee or by Members meeting as a whole.
+For Oldham, the body designated to receive the accounts is the Audit Committee. - 1.8 The public inspection period for the 2019/20 Statement of Accounts began on 1 June 2020 and concluded on 10 July 2020.
+The Council received no objections to the Statement of Accounts.